Victoria Woodhull: Second marriage

 About 1866, Woodhull married Colonel James Harvey Blood, who also was marrying for a second time.
 He had served in the Union Army in Missouri during the American Civil War, and had been elected as city auditor of St. Louis, Missouri.

 Free love

-Woodhull's support of free love likely started after she discovered the infidelity of her first husband, Canning.
+Woodhull's support of free love may have started after she discovered the infidelity of her first husband, Canning.
 Women who married in the United States during the 19th century were bound into the unions, even if loveless, with few options to escape.
 Divorce was limited by law and considered socially scandalous.
 Women who divorced were stigmatized and often ostracized by society.
 Victoria Woodhull concluded that women should have the choice to leave unbearable marriages.

 Woodhull believed in monogamous relationships, although she also said she had the right to change her mind.
 The choice to have sex or not was, in every case, the woman's choice, since this would place her in an equal status to the man, who had the capability to physically overcome and rape a woman, whereas a woman did not have that capability with respect to a man.